dbakewel/lan-caster/CREATE.md

   * servermap.py
   * tileset.py

-The following files can be placed in the maps folder and will only apply to that one map.
+The following files can be placed in a map folder and will only apply to that one map.
 These files will be used in place of the corresponding file from the game and engine folders.
 Normally these files should inherit from the corresponding file in the game folder but they can also inherit directly from the engine folder: